optimistiCli/diwu/README.md

 ```
 All the files used in this walkthrough can be found in the `vimd` dir in this repo.

-## Proper operation

-The `voorbeeld` subdir contains a working example, I will use it to describe the basic operation of this script, or rather scripts.
-It builds and runs vim in a docker container – pretty useless as such, but works for a guinea pig.

-### Directory structure
+## Implied Dir Structure
+The `voorbeeld` (Dutch for “example”) dir of this repo exhibits the structure that is recommended for the diwu projects.

 ```
+$ tree voorbeeld
 voorbeeld
 ├── config
 │   └── vim.template.rc